 The NHS criteria for weight loss surgery is to treat people with potentially life-threatening obesity when other treatments, such as lifestyle changes, haven't worked.
-The NIHCE guidelines for NHS weight loss surgery are:
+The NICE guidelines for NHS weight loss surgery are:

 - to have a body mass index (BMI) of 40 or above

 - to have a BMI of 35 or above and a serious health condition that could be improved if you lose weight, such as type 2 diabetes or high blood pressure

 It’s a remarkable statistic that an additional 60,000 UK adults every year have a body mass index that passes 40.
-Already 2.6 million people in the country are eligible for weight loss surgery using the NIHCE guidelines, a and the number is rising quickly.
+It is estimated that 2.6 million people in the country are eligible for weight loss surgery using the NICE guidelines, a and the number is rising quickly.
 See more stats about the UK’s obesity problem.